Great Lakes and St. Lawrence Governors and Premiers

-The Conference of Great Lakes and St. Lawrence Governors and Premiers is a North American intergovernmental organization led by the governing chief executives of the Canadian provinces of Ontario and Québec and the US states of Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania, and Wisconsin.
+The Conference of Great Lakes and St. Lawrence Governors and Premiers (GSGP) is a North American intergovernmental organization led by the governing chief executives of the Canadian provinces of Ontario and Québec and the US states of Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania, and Wisconsin.
 Through the organization, they seek to grow the region's economy and protect the Great Lakes.
 The organization began in 1983 as the Council of Great Lakes Governors to encourage and facilitate environmentally responsible economic development.
 The Council now serves as secretariat to the governors’ Compact Council and the governor and premiers’ Regional Body.

 History

-The Conference Great Lakes and St. Lawrence Governors and Premiers is an organization of the chief executives from Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Ontario, Pennsylvania, Québec, and Wisconsin.
+The Conference of Great Lakes and St. Lawrence Governors and Premiers is an organization of the chief executives from Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Ontario, Pennsylvania, Québec, and Wisconsin.
 Through the organization, the governors and premiers seek to expand the regional $6 trillion economy and protect the world's largest system of surface fresh water.
 The Conference builds upon over 30 years of work by the United States' Council of Great Lakes Governors to encourage and facilitate environmentally responsible economic development.

 The governors of Illinois, Indiana, Michigan, Minnesota, Ohio and Wisconsin created the Council of Great Lakes Governors in 1983.
 The original goal was to create a non-partisan forum to promote regional agreements on issues of concern for the states of the Great Lakes region.
 In 1989, the governors of New York and Pennsylvania joined the council.
-In more recent years, the premiers of Ontario and Quebec joined with the governors as associate members, and in 2015, the organization launched the "Conference of Great Lakes and St. Lawrence Governors and Premiers," to signify the increasing binational cooperation.
+In more recent years, the premiers of Ontario and Quebec joined with the governors as associate members, and in 2015, the organization launched the "Conference of Great Lakes and St. Lawrence Governors and Premiers," to signify the increasing bi-national cooperation, with full membership for all parties.
 Since its inception, the Conference has led regional efforts to protect the environment and accelerate the region's economy.

 The initial focus of the organization was biomass energy.
 The organization administered the regional biomass energy program in coordination with the United States Department of Energy from 1983 until 2009.
 They received over $13 million in federal funding which was then provided as grants to the states geared toward biomass energy promotion.